mrsharpoblunto/BobbyTables/README.md

 // insert the object into the table.
 An Id can also be specified for this method
 // though because this object has a public string field called Id, this is worked
+// out automatically (If you want you can inherit your objects from BobbyTables.Record
+// which will provide this Id field).
+// Note: If the Id field is null or empty on insertion, it will be populated with an
+// auto generated id.
-// out automatically.
-Also note this method is not awaited as it is only recording
+// Also note: this method is not awaited as it is only recording
 // the change as pending locally.
 No changes have been pushed to Dropbox yet. table.Insert(new_appointment);